 About the Contributor

-Totus Tuus Keely is a junior mechatronics engineering major at NIU.
+Totus Tuus Keely is a junior from Ottawa, Illinois, majoring in mechatronics engineering.
 He began as a photographer in the spring 2024 semester.
-Outside of his busy class schedule, he enjoys photographing sports and capturing the emotions of fans and players.
-He was able to travel and photograph the historic football win against No. 5 Notre Dame in 2024.
-Along with photography, he enjoys performing in the World Music Program and the NIU Pep Band, as well as constantly expanding his musical taste.
+Outside of his busy class schedule, Totus enjoys photographing sports and capturing the emotions of fans and players.
+He also enjoys performing in the World Music Program and the NIU Pep Band, as well as constantly expanding his musical taste.